 Base populations for individual countries

-The projections for England and Wales are based on the mid-2010 population estimates published by ONS on 30 June 2011.
-The projections for Scotland are based on the mid-2010 population estimates published by NRS on 27 April 2011, and likewise the projections for Northern Ireland are based on the mid-2010 estimates published by NISRA on 30 June 2011.
-Table 1.1 shows the estimates of the population at mid-2010 upon which these projections are based.
+The projections for England and Wales are based on the mid-2014 population estimates that we published on 25 June 2015.
+The projections for Scotland are based on the mid-2014 population estimates published by NRS on 30 April 2015 and likewise the projections for Northern Ireland are based on the mid-2014 estimates published by NISRA on 4 June 2015.
+These estimates are based on the results from the 2011 Census.

 Estimates of the population aged 90 and over

-The projections are made for successive years running from one mid-year to the next using the cohort component method.7 For each age, the starting population plus net inward migrants less the number of deaths produces the number in the population, aged one year older, at the end of the year.
+The projections are made for successive years running from one mid-year to the next.
+For each age the starting population, taking into account net migration less the number of deaths, produces the number in the population, one year older, at the end of the year.
 To this has to be added survivors of those born during the year.
 Age is defined as completed years at the last birthday.

 Migration is assumed to occur evenly throughout the year.
 For computing purposes, this is equivalent to assuming that half the migrants in a given year at a given age migrate at the beginning of the year and half at the end of the year.
 The number of net migrants to be added to obtain the population aged x+1 at the end of the projection year therefore consists of half of those migrating during the year at age x and half of those migrating during the year at age x+1.